sebastianruizsebas/sebastianruiz.github.io/_posts/2025-06-15-Monty-Progress.md

     - If so, using vision as an example, what is the threshold for considering a feature which would then cause a change in a bit?
     - Surely, determining the threshold for a change in a bit would require some careful consideration as there are some things that some humans would notice, while others wouldn't, and then the divide between conscious and sub-conscious is even further.

+However I do think Mohamed has a point, which is to get through the tutorials in order to generate data.
+I left the code off last time having passed pytest, and having tutorial 1 in progress.